JonnyHightower/neet/README.md

 There's also a customised shell which takes a lot of the common tasks you'd normally perform and rolls them into simple tasks.
 For example, the win command lists the Windows hosts on the network, and cross-references them against issues and vulnerabilities found to give you a colour-coded list of live hosts.

 And there's documentation too!
 Check out the man pages, the help command inside the neet shell, and the HTML Wiki document in /opt/neet/doc.
+Also, please check out [the wiki](https://github.com/JonnyHightower/neet/wiki) for the latest news and issue tracking/feature requests.

-NEW in 1.10: Online incremental updates mean that you can get the latest version without reinstalling.
+NEW in 1.1.3: Online incremental updates mean that you can get the latest version without reinstalling.
 Only the updated components will be downloaded and installed.

 IN OTHER WORDS...